Mt. Tabor installed lamp posts in Trinity Park, a central focal point of the community. The lamp posts were dedicated on September 26, 2004.

 - 1997 – Provided new draperies in the Bethel (with the Garden Club)

-- 1997 – Assisted with the restoration and funding on the beautification of the Gazebo and the surrounding area at the Main Park
+- 1997 – Assisted with the restoration and funding of the beautification of the Gazebo and the surrounding area at the Main Park

 - 1997 – Assisted with the restoration of the community bulletin board.

-- 1998 to present – Supported the “At the Tabernacle” Concerts
+- 1998 to present – Lend our support to the “At the Tabernacle” Concerts

 - 1998 – Donated park benches.